gbv/sssom-js/README.md

 #### parseSSSOM (input, options)

-This asynchronous function parses SSSOM in format `options.from` (`json`, or `tsv` as default) from a stream or file and returns a mapping set on success.
-The result should directly be serializable as SSSOM/JSON (or to JSKOS with option `to` set to `jskos`).
+This asynchronous function parses SSSOM in an [input format](#fromto) from a stream or file and returns a mapping set on success.
+The result should directly be serializable as SSSOM/JSON (or as JSKOS with option `to` set to `jskos`).

 ~~~js
 import { parseSSSOM } from "sssom-js"